rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

 - There is a single argument of type System.String.
 - Returns list of SlaInfos.
-### clusterswithswitchinfo
-Retrieves SLA Domains information for each cluster, including SLA Domain switch-related information and some aggregated data.

-- The clusterswithswitchinfo subcommand takes no arguments.
-- Returns ClustersWithSlaSwitchInfo.
 ### conflictobjects
 Conflicting objects for an SLA Domain assignment.

 - There is a single argument of type list of System.Strings.
 - Returns list of HierarchyObjects.
-### conflictobjectswithparents
-Conflicting objects for an SLA Domain assignment grouped by the parents sent in the request.

-- There is a single argument of type list of System.Strings.
-- Returns list of SlaConflictObjectsWithParents.
 ### countofobjectsprotected
 The number of objects protected by the SLA Domains.